grip-on-software/data-gathering/README.md

 - Jira: Tested with Jira 7.9.2 and later with Agile 7.3.1 and later.
 - Version control systems:
   - Git: Tested with Git clients with version 1.8.3 and later.
-Supported review systems are GitHub, GitLab and Azure DevOps (TFS).
+Supported review systems are GitHub, GitLab and Azure DevOps (TFS/VSTS).
     - GitLab: Tested with version 9.4 and later.
 The legacy API v3 is supported up to version 0.0.2 of the gatherer (thus working with GitLab version 8), after which it has been dropped.